Docker Hub Alternatives

 Migration steps

-1. Push your image to ghcr.io/owner/image with the GITHUB_TOKEN.
+1. Push your image to ghcr.io/owner/image with GITHUB_TOKEN from an Actions workflow.

-2. Update Kubernetes/ECS/Docker Compose to pull from ghcr.io.
+2. Update Kubernetes manifests, ECS task definitions, or Docker Compose files to pull from ghcr.io.

-3. Configure image visibility (public or private) in GitHub.
+3. Configure image visibility (public or private) and link the package to its source repo.

-Not for: GHCR is the wrong fit for teams not on GitHub or those needing the broadest public-image discoverability; Docker Hub fits that better.
+Not for: GHCR is the wrong fit for teams not on GitHub or those whose product depends on Docker Hub's public-image discoverability for distribution.
+Docker Hub remains the path for that workflow.

 Best for AWS-native stacks with free intra-region pulls